 – Vegetables, notably beans, peas and spinach, are good sources of iron.
 However, vegetable iron is two times less readily absorbed by the body.
 Therefore vegetarians are advised to consume twice as much iron from food as non-vegetarians.

 – Fish, especially shellfish and sardines, are another non-meat source of iron.
-Although the iron in fish is often classed as heme iron, it is biologically quite different from iron in mammal meats.
+Sources often classify the iron in fish as “heme iron.”
+However, iron from fish is biologically quite different from iron in mammal meats.
 Fish rely on hemocyanin to transport oxygen to their tissues, which differs from hemoglobin by having copper atoms rather than iron atoms.
-I can find no literature associating the iron in seafood with an increased risk of cancer, and in fact there are a few studies that show consuming fish as protective against cancer.
+I can find no literature associating the iron in seafood with an increased risk of cancer.
+In fact, there are a few studies that show consuming fish as protective against cancer.

 In any case, here are my estimated heme values for various common animal meats, in micrograms of heme per gram of meat:

 This list offers some surprises.
-I was startled to see “dark meat” poultry (chicken thigh and duck meat) ranking above bacon, and pork and veal so low on the list.
+I was startled to see “dark meat” poultry (chicken thigh and duck meat) ranking above bacon.
+Moreover, pork and veal are amazingly low on the list.
 It may not be a joke to refer to pork and veal as the “other white meat.”
-They are lighter in color because they contain less heme, and that means that they are almost as noncarcinogenic as the blandest, whitest breast of chicken.
+They are lighter in color because they contain less heme.
+As a result, they are almost as noncarcinogenic as the blandest, whitest breast of chicken.

-Although the most lurid news headlines have featured cancer from bacon, bacon ranks pretty low on this list – provided that it is uncured bacon and that it is not overcooked.
-If an average serving is two ounces (two slices) of bacon and four ounces of chicken, then a serving of bacon contains about the same heme as a serving of chicken breast.
+Although the most lurid news headlines have featured cancer from bacon, bacon ranks pretty low on this list.
+Provided, of course, that it is uncured bacon and that you don’t overcook it.
+Suppose that an average serving is two ounces (two slices) of bacon and four ounces of chicken.
+Then a serving of bacon contains about the same heme as a serving of chicken breast.
 Bacon cancer, get thee behind me!

 In any case, here are my takeaways from this list: